 Currently, her book and artworks have been viewed internationally, guiding the viewer through her journey of life, and the hardships encountered.
 She only wishes for her artwork to speak to the mind without words.

-In 2017, she has plans to hold her workshops in Japan, to publish her second book, and to prepare for her solo exhibition in London.
+For 2018, she is planing to publish her second book and to prepare for her solo exhibition in London.

 1995 Nov Koshu first solo Exhibition in Mine-city, Yamaguchi, Japan